christo-zero-john/movie-watch-history-tracker-webapp/CONTRIBUTIONS_GUIDELINE.md

 6. Explore the issues in the repository or add your recommendations as a new issue and start developing.

+> **Note:** Once you choose to work on an issue, assign it to yourself or request to be assigned, so that others know that you are working on it.
+It is recommended to work on issues that no one else is working on.

 7. Commit your changes (`git commit -m 'Add some AmazingFeature'`)

 8. Push to the branch (`git push origin feature/AmazingFeature`)